Oblong turtle

-The oblong turtle (Chelodina oblonga), also known commonly as the narrow-breasted snake-necked turtle, southwestern snake-necked turtle, (western) long-neck(ed) turtle, and as yaagan in Noongar language, is a species of turtle in the family Chelidae.
+The oblong turtle (Chelodina oblonga), also known commonly as the narrow-breasted snake-necked turtle, southwestern snake-necked turtle, (western) long-neck(ed) turtle, and as yaakan or booyi in Noongar language, is a species of turtle in the family Chelidae.
 The species is endemic to the southwestern part of Western Australia.

-The species has been successfully bred in captivity in Cologne Zoological Garden, and the estimates life span is 30-40 years.
+The species has been successfully bred in captivity in Cologne Zoological Garden, and the estimated life span is 30-40 years.

 While all turtles are popularly believed to be mute, the oblong turtle is known to have a wide range of vocalizations.

 Description

-Oblong turtles usually have a carapace length of under 30 cm, but has been recorded with a carapace length of up to 40 cm.
+Oblong turtles usually have a carapace length of under 30 cm, but have been recorded with a carapace length of up to 40 cm.
 Hatchlings will have a carapace length of 30 mm.

-Habitat
+Distribution and habitat

+The natural distribution of the oblong turtle is southwestern Australia, from the Fitzgerald River National Park in the south-eastern edge of the distribution, up to Jurien Bay (Hill River) in the north.
+There is also a suspected introduced population around Geraldton, another 170 km north of Jurien Bay.

 The oblong turtle lives in a wide range of freshwater habitats, including wetlands, lakes and rivers.
 They are known to be capable of living in urban and agricultural environments, such as urban lakes and dams.
 The turtle is an opportunistic carnivore, feeding mainly on macro-invertebrates, but also carrion, frogs and fish.
 Hatchlings may eat mosquito larvae and aquatic plants as well.

 Etymology

-The specific name, colliei, is in honor of Scottish physician and naturalist Alexander Collie.
+The specific name/epithet, oblonga, comes directly from the Latin word oblonga (or oblongum), meaning "long, elongated, or oblong."
+This refers to the oblong-shaped shell of the species.

+Hybridization with other species

+Several non-native species of freshwater turtles have been introduced to the Perth region, including the red-eared slider (Trachemys scripta elegans), Murray River turtle (Emydura macquarii), and eastern snake-necked turtle (Chelodina longicollis).
+These are likely to be pet animals that have been released into waterways or lakes after being transported from the eastern side of the country.

+While a pattern of isolation-by-distance drives population genomic structure across the oblong turtle distribution, several populations were found to contain hybrid individuals of Chelodina longicollis x oblonga.
+Some of these individuals appeared to show genetic ancestry consistent with backcrossing between an F1 hybrid C. longicollis x oblonga and a pure C. oblonga individual, suggesting that hybrid offspring are fertile.
+The implications of this gene flow from C. longicollis into C. oblonga are currently unclear.
+It is also possible that oblong turtles are being moved across Australia, evidenced by the introduced population around Geraldton.